Integrating IBM Content Navigator with Box

 - Click Retrieve from port.

-- Specify the Box host name URL.
+- Specify the Box host name URL for your specific Box application.
 For example, in the Host field, enter ecmdev.app.box.com, and in the Port field, enter 443.

-- Provide an alias name.
+- Provide an alias name for your specific Box application certificate.
 For example, boxecm.

 - Click Retrieve signer information.